Political career of Fidel Castro: The Special Period (1991–2000)

 In 1991, Havana hosted the Pan-American Games, which involved construction of a stadium and accommodation for the athletes; Castro admitted that it was an expensive error, but it was a success for Cuba's government.
 Crowds regularly shouted "Fidel!
 Fidel!" in front of foreign journalists, while Cuba became the first Latin American nation to beat the U.S. to the top of the gold-medal table.
 Support for Castro remained strong, and although there were small anti-government demonstrations, the Cuban opposition rejected the exile community's calls for an armed uprising.
 In August 1994, the most serious anti-Castro demonstration in Cuban history occurred in Havana, as 200 to 300 young men began throwing stones at police, demanding that they be allowed to emigrate to Miami.
-A larger pro-Castro crowd confronted them, and joined by Castro who informed the media that the men were anti-socials misled by U.S. media.
+A larger pro-Castro crowd confronted them, joined by Castro who informed the media that the men were anti-socials misled by U.S. media.
 The protests dispersed with no recorded injuries.
 Fearing that dissident groups would invade, the government organised the "War of All the People" defence strategy, planning a widespread guerrilla warfare campaign, and the unemployed were given jobs building a network of bunkers and tunnels across the country.

 Castro recognised the need for reform if Cuban socialism was to survive in a world now dominated by capitalist free markets.
 In October 1991, the Fourth Congress of the Cuban Communist Party was held in Santiago, at which a number of important changes to the government were announced.
-Castro would step down as head of government, to be replaced by the much younger Carlos Lage, although Castro would remain the head of the Communist Party and Commander-in-Chief of the armed forces.
+Castro would step down as head of government, to be replaced by the much younger Carlos Lage, although Castro would remain the head of the Communist Party and commander in chief of the armed forces.
 Many older members of government were to be retired and replaced by their younger counterparts.
 A number of economic changes were proposed, and subsequently put to a national referendum.
-Free farmers' markets and small-scale private enterprises would be legalised in an attempt to stimulate economic growth, while U.S. dollars were also made legal tender.
+Farmers' markets and small-scale private enterprises would be legalised in an attempt to stimulate economic growth, while U.S. dollars were also made legal tender, which allowed exiles to send money to friends and relatives in Cuba.
 Certain restrictions on emigration were eased, allowing more discontented Cuban citizens to move to the United States.
-Further democratisation was to be brought in by having the National Assembly's members elected directly by the people, rather than through municipal and provincial assemblies.
-Castro welcomed debate between proponents and opponents of the reforms, although over time he began to increasingly sympathise with the opponent's positions, arguing that such reforms must be delayed.
+Further democratisation was to be established by having the National Assembly's members elected directly by the people, rather than through municipal and provincial assemblies.
+Castro welcomed debate between proponents and opponents of the reforms, although over time he began to increasingly sympathise with the opponents' positions, arguing that such reforms must be delayed.